devuziel/devuziel/README.md

 Web developer
 -------------

-I am a self-thought web developer.
+I am a self taught web developer.
 I've been coding for about 2 years now.
 I also went to college for computer science for a year.
 I describe myself as a full stack software engineer, I build and deploy full stack applications using the Mern stack and other technologies.

 * 🌍  I'm based in New Mexico
 * ✉️  You can contact me at [abdiel.correa15@gmail.com](mailto:abdiel.correa15@gmail.com)